pythonindia/inpycon-blog/content/blog/2024/Panel Discussions at PyCon India 2024.md

-# Conversations That Matter: Discussing Ethics in AI and Stories of Empowering Leadership at PyCon India 2024
+Title: Conversations That Matter: Discussing Ethics in AI and Stories of Empowering Leadership at PyCon India 2024
+Date: 2024-09-18 17:00
+Category: 2024
+Slug: panel-discussions-pycon-india-2024

-**Authors: Praveen Patil, Koti Velanki**
+Author: Praveen Patil, Koti Velanki
+Summary: Join us for two impactful panel discussions at PyCon India 2024, where we'll explore the ethical dilemmas of AI and the transformative power of inclusive leadership.

 At PyCon India, we believe in the power of conversations.
 Conversations that challenge our thinking, inspire us to do better, and bring us closer as a community.
 This year, we’re excited to continue our tradition of hosting impactful discussions, diving deep into topics that resonate with all of us.
 From the ethical dilemmas of AI to the transformative power of inclusive leadership, these panels are designed to spark meaningful dialogue and empower us all to make a difference.